Voresh/voresh.github.io/quotes.md

 ## Christer Ericson
 > Design patterns are spoonfeed material for brainless programmers incapable of independent thought, who will be resolved to producing code as mediocre as the design patterns they use to create it.

+## Terry Davis
+> An idiot admires complexity, a genius admires simplicity.